mccleanlab/Optoplate-96/README.md

 - pusle_start_times [8 by 12 matrix of unsigned 16 bit integer] - time in seconds before sequence of pulses starts
 - pulse_high_times [8 by 12 matrix of unsigned 16 bit integer] - time in seconds for high phase of pulse
 - pulse_low_times [8 by 12 matrix of unsigned 16 bit integer] - time in seconds for low phase of pulse
-- subpulse_high_times [8 by 12 matrix of unsigned 16 bit integer] - time in seconds for high phase of subpulse
+- (optional) subpulse_high_times [8 by 12 matrix of unsigned 16 bit integer] - time in seconds for high phase of subpulse
-- subpulse_low_times [8 by 12 matrix of unsigned 16 bit integer] - time in seconds for low phase of subpulse Each cell in the matrices corresponds to a light well on the OptoPlate.
+- (optional) subpulse_low_times [8 by 12 matrix of unsigned 16 bit integer] - time in seconds for low phase of subpulse Each cell in the matrices corresponds to a light well on the OptoPlate.
 For example, (1,1) is well A01 and (8,12) is well H12
 ![Timing Diagram](https://github.com/EdvardGrodem/Optoplate-96/blob/master/timingDiagram.png)
 Create and save an experiment file by calling the function experiment/createExperiment.m